dlk3/udm-hacks/openvpn-udm/README.md

-# Configuring An OpenVPN Server On A Unifi Dream Machine
+# Configuring An OpenVPN Server On A Unifi Dream Machine Pro

-The Unifi Dream Machine (UDM) comes with OpenVPN software installed on it.
+The Unifi Dream Machine Pro (UDM) comes with OpenVPN software installed on it.
 The UDM's administrative UI can configure UDM's OpenVPN to create a point-to-point VPN connection between two machines.
 It cannot configure OpenVPN as a VPN server providing access from the public internet into the local LAN.
 This can be done manually, however, in a manner that will persist through UDM firmware upgrades and reboots.

 The major steps in this process are: